moonlightsnoopy/noahhsu.github.io/docs/index.md

-# NoahHsu's Tech Ark
+# NoahHsu's Software Engineer Ark
 Here is my place to share technical articles about software engineering.

 ## About Me
-I'm a Java ServerSide Engineer🚀, Focusing on Java Spring Boot, Toggle System, Kafka, Event Sourcing, and CI/CD.
+I'm a Java Server-Side-Engineer🚀, focusing on Java, Spring Boot, Toggle System, Kafka, Event Sourcing, and CI/CD.

 ## Spotlight
 - [Event Sourcing POC for an EC use case](https://github.com/NoahHsu/event-sourcing-order-poc)